DamonCharlesRoberts/ScrapeCong/cran-comments.md

 There were no errors or warnings.

-For windows, there was one note about potential misspellings in the DESCRIPTION file.
-These were incorrectly flagged.
+For there was one note about a non-standard file at the top level.
+This is just my cran-comments.md file for your reference.

 ## Downstream dependencies